Magellan offers a variety of after school enrichment courses and arts programs that complement instruction given during the school day.

 Odyssey of the Mind

 Magellan Robotics hosts beginner and advanced robotic teams that compete in the FIRST LEGO League Challenge.
 FIRST LEGO League is a team-based challenge that teaches robotic design, programming and scientific research.
 Each season the team builds and programs a self-guided Lego Mindstorms robot; creates, researches and presents an innovative solution to a real-world problem; and learns and demonstrates core values and team work.
 Robotics is open to students in 4th – 8th grade and the season runs from August – December (or later for teams advancing to tournaments).
 Participation fee is $300.
-The robotics summer camp is a prerequisite for participating on the team, and is open for rising 4th graders.
-To learn more, please visit MagellanScience.org.
+Click here to register or to request more information on participation.
+Magellan holds a robotics summer camp that is typically a prerequisite for participating on the team, and is open for rising 4th graders.
+To learn more about the camp, please visit MagellanScience.org.